i-xarlos/crwn-clothing/README.md

 [@Xarlos_](https://twitter.com/Xarlos_) / [Carlos Gil Carrillo &#60;ixarlos/&#62;](https://ixarlos.com/)

+## INSTALLED AND DEPLOYED ON [NETLIFY](https://master--stellular-cheesecake-c2e6c6.netlify.app)
+Payment is only in avaible on Netlify

+- Install in the project `yarn add stripe dotenv @stripe/react-stripe-js @stripe/stripe-js`

+- Install NETLIFY CLI: `npm install -g netlify-cli`

+- Use command line: `netlify`

+- Connect your account: `netlify login`

+- Run dev server simulating netlify: `netlify dev`

+- NETLIFY folder is added and deployed in one instance of NODE.JS `netlify/functions/create-payment-intent.js`

 ## INSTALLED AND DEPLOYED ON [HEROKU](https://crwn-ixarlos.herokuapp.com)

 This project was uploaded to [crw-ixarlos](https://crwn-ixarlos.herokuapp.com) and deployed on heroku.com